Castelvill/internet-of-things-demo-teaching-setup/README.md

 1. Install Simics on Linux to avoid having to install the mingw compiler.
 Link to Simics instalation guide: https://www.intel.com/content/www/us/en/developer/articles/guide/simics-simulator-installation.html.
 2. Create a new Simics project.
-3. To create a riscv system you can use prebuilt images from "linux-images.zip" or build it with buildroot.
+3. To create a RISC-V system you can use prebuilt images from "linux-images.zip" or build it with buildroot.
 4. If you want to use Buildroot:

    * Clone the buildroot using: "git clone https://github.com/buildroot/buildroot.git".